The Best Pond Kit With Waterfalls, Pumps & Skimmers 2019 (updated)

 - Extras: Hose, attachments, beneficial bacteria, and sealant

-Our final pond kit choice is one designed for much larger water gardens or heavy stocked ponds, allowing the construction of ponds between 2000 gallons, up to a maximum of 6500 gallons.
-The kit is offered by the company Half Off Ponds who actually specialize in offering a huge range of different pond kits for complete pond builds at very reasonable prices.
-Their high-end kits, such as the one reviewed here, are designed for fish ponds and come with everything you need to create a healthy eco-system for goldfish, koi or other pond fish without breaking the bank.
+Our final pond kit choice is one designed for much larger water gardens or heavy stocked ponds, allowing the construction of ponds between 3000 gallons and 7000 gallons.
+The kits are offered by the company American Pond, who specialize in offering a huge range of different pond equipment for complete pond builds at very reasonable prices.
+Their high-end kits, such as the one reviewed here, are designed for heavy stocked fish ponds and come with everything you need to create a healthy eco-system for goldfish, koi or other pond fish without breaking the bank.

-In terms of the pond liner, a highly durable EPDM (rubber) liner is included in various sizes, ranging from the smallest of 15 x 20 feet to a maximum of 20 x 30 feet.
-The smallest liner size will allow for a pond around 2000 gallons in volume, whereas the largest will provide a 6500 gallon pond – both at 3 ft of depth (ideal for larger fish, such as koi carp!).
-Since the material for the liner is rubber, you can expect much higher durability in comparison to PVC, but it will also be far heavier and more difficult to manage, so be sure to take this into account if you’re working solo!
+In terms of the pond liner, a highly durable FireStone (one of the best brands!)
+EPDM rubber liner is included in a set size of 21 x 26 feet.
+They also have a mid-range kit with a 16 x 21 foot liner, and an entry kit with 11 x 16 foot of liner. to Since the material for the liner is rubber, you can expect much higher durability in comparison to PVC, but it will also be far heavier and more difficult to manage, so be sure to take this into account if you’re working solo!
 Rubber is our personal material of choice for large koi ponds as it provides extra peace of mind against leaks, damage, and future problems.

-As for the pump, it’s a submersible model rated at 5,500 GPH with a 32′ maximum head height, which makes it ideal for powering water features.
+As for the pump, in the 7000 kit there is submersible model rated at 6100 GPH with a 27′ maximum head height, which makes it ideal for powering water features.
 It’s oil-free, has an anti-clog cage design, and has an option for variable speed control with the purchase of a separate panel (not included).
-Since it’s a fairly powerful pump, it’s sadly not the most efficient around, running at 540w, but that’s generally to be expected with high-end submersible models.
-In terms of monthly electricity costs, and assuming you’re running the pump 24 hours a day, for 30 days a month, you’ll be looking at paying around $38 per month on average.
+Since it’s a fairly powerful pump, it’s sadly not the cheapest to run at 354w, but that’s generally to be expected with high-end submersible models.
+In terms of monthly electricity costs, and assuming you’re running the pump 24 hours a day, for 30 days a month, you’ll be looking at paying around $26 per month on average.
 This is calculated using the national average of $0.10 per kWh, so your actual bill may differ depending on your electricity costs.

-Similar to other kits, no dedicated filter box is provided, but this kit makes up for that with very high quality filtration inside both the waterfall AND skimmer box.
-The very wide 22″ spillway contains two layers of mechanical media and 2 layers of bio-balls for beneficial bacteria to colonize.
-On top of that, the skimmer contains a large sheet of mechanical media for additional debris collection.
+Similar to other kits, no classic filter box is provided, but this kit makes up for that with very high quality filtration inside both the waterfall AND skimmer box.
+The very wide 26″ spillway contains two layers of mechanical media and 2 layers of bio-balls for beneficial bacteria to colonize.
+On top of that, the 8″ weir door skimmer contains a large sheet of mechanical media for additional debris collection.
 Combined together, they can provide a similar level of filtration to a high-end filter box, so you should have very little issues with water quality.
-When it comes to extras, you have a nice underwater LED pond light, all essential tubing, plenty of connectors, some beneficial bacteria, and non-toxic sealant for the waterfall and skimmer.
+When it comes to extras, the kits contain all essential tubing, valves, and connectors, as well as a dechlorinator, bacteria, liquid barley straw & pond scrub.

-The only real downside of this kit is the efficiency of the submersible pump, but unless you switched to an external model (more hassle), you won’t get much better performance at such as high flow rate.
+The only real downside of this kit is the cost of running high-end submersible pumps, but unless you switch to an external model (more hassle), you won’t get much better performance at such as high flow rate.
 Otherwise, this is a very good choice of pond kit for large koi ponds, heavy stocked ponds, or bigger water gardens.
 The large waterfall will create a very striking display, and the efficient filtration and high-flows rate will provide a healthy environment for fish!

 What’s Included in this Pond Kit:-